 It will not completely and permanently stop the opioid overdose in progress, but it will give you more time until EMS arrives.

 As the opioid overdose epidemic gets worse around the world, more countries, states, and local pharmacies are making naloxone available with the help of Good Samaritan laws.
-The World Health Organization (WHO) advocates for wider availability of naloxone.
+The World Health Organization (WHO) advocates for the wider availability of naloxone.

 If you abuse Dilaudid, you need help from evidence-based treatment starting with detox, moving into rehabilitation, and finishing with a long-term aftercare plan.
 Evidence-based treatment is a continuing commitment, and it works.